tonyhb/Mundo/README.md

 Mundo is a mapping system written for the MongoDB Database and the [Kohana Framework](http://kohanaframework.org/).

-It's currently in alpha - just released - and can do the following:
+It's currently in beta and can do the following:

 * Validate model data (including embedded objects and collections)
 * Provide an object for the model's state and data
 * Automatically update collections using atomic operations where possible
+* Allow both schema and schema-less mapping with minimal hassle

 There's example usage in the tests folder and the code is well commented (hopefully).
 The unit test provides 100% coverage but it's not quite comprehensive.
 Of course, if you find a bug or have an idea please do make a new issue.
-I'd love to hear your feedback!

 Basic setup